ABC of Public Debt

 Public Debt Mini Academy, created by Civil Development Forum and “Metro” newspaper.

-Every Polish citize would have to pay more than 25 thousand PLN to make our public debt disappear.
-The author of Polish economic reforms, Prof Leszek Balcerowicz, has been urging to reduce the indebtedness, and a Public Debt Clock runs in the center of Warsaw.
+Every Polish citize would have to pay more than 25.000 PLN to make our Public Debt disappear.
+The author of Polish economic transition, Professor Leszek Balcerowicz, has been urging to reduce the indebtedness, and a Public Debt Clock runs in the center of Warsaw.

 What’s with the debt?
 From whom does our country borrow?
 Can Poland go bankrupt and what would happen then?
-Economists of Civil Development Forum answer these and many other questions in Public Debt Mini Academy, published also in “Metro.”
+Economists of Civil Development Forum answer these and many other questions in Public Debt Mini Academy, published also in “Metro” newspaper.

 The major problem is its rapid growth as the higher the debt, the higher the cost of its servicing.
 If investors began to perceive Poland as a country that in the future may have problems with repayment, it would be difficult for us to find buyers of our bonds.
 Hence, we would continue indebting but on worse conditions (higher interest rate) than now.

 If the public debt stops growing and stabilizes on its current level that is app.
 50 % of GDP then -given opportune conditions – it would be rolled over* ceaselessly.
 But such situation has its price – in 2014 alone the cost of servicing of the public debt was 33,5 billion PLN.
 And it is the cost for one year only!
 That is why the debt should be reduced.

 * To roll over a debt – to buy off issued bonds when their payment is due not with the money from savings but from a new debt.